laurentpayot/verticalize/README.md

 ## Note

 [A pipe operator `|>` TC39 proposal](https://github.com/tc39/proposal-pipeline-operator) was created in 2021 and is currently in stage 2.
 It may or may not be included in the official JavaScript specs in a few years.
 If so, then it will take a few more years to be adopted by all the major browsers and runtimes.
-But you can use Verticalize *right now* :wink:
+But you can use Verticalize *right now* and enjoy its unique dot syntax and automatic promise chaining features :wink:

 ## License